HUAWEI Video Celebrates One Year of Streaming with Anniversary Campaign and Launch of New Content

 HUAWEI Video Announces Exciting New Content and Deals

-Ahead of its one-year anniversary, the streaming platform has announced the addition of exciting simulcast drama series such as Don't Think of Interrupting My Studies and Brilliant Girls from MangoTV.
-The app also features popular content such as Big White Duel from TVB, Heroic Journey of Ne Zha from dimsum entertainment, A Quest to Heal from Mediacorp as well as Say Yes to the Dress from Discovery.
+Ahead of its one-year anniversary, the streaming platform has announced the addition of new local content from Mono such as Sugar Café and Fist of Stardom, as well as exciting simulcast content such as the hit Chinese reality series Sisters Season 2 from MangoTV, and TVB Drama Beauty and The Boss.
+The app also features popular content such as What's Wrong with Secretary Kim from CJ E&M, A Quest to Heal from Mediacorp as well as Say Yes to the Dress from Discovery.

-In conjunction with the celebration, HUAWEI Video is also launching the 'HUAWEI Video Turns 1' contest exclusively to all HUAWEI Video users in Malaysia, starting from now to 4 April 2021.
-Users can complete different tasks and earn chances to spin the lucky draw wheel to win HUAWEI prizes such as HUAWEI devices and HUAWEI Video subscription package.
+In conjunction with the celebration, HUAWEI Video is also launching the 'HUAWEI Video Turns 1' contest exclusively to all HUAWEI Video users in Thailand, starting from now to 4 April 2021.
+Users in Thailand can complete different tasks in the activity centre and accumulate points to stand chance to win HUAWEI prizes on a first-come, first-served basis.